Sergie-AGA/web-dev-explorer-next/README.md

 ### Project 1 - Product List POC

 This project experiments a proof of concept of a store, making use of Supabase to handle the backend and modern React ecosystem to render a Product List where you can add items to a cart and trigger discounts based on specific conditions.
-This was used by me to sell some of my items in the past.
+This was used by me to sell some of my personal belongings in the past.
 Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, yet-another-react-lightbox, react-photo-album
 Backend: Supabase